Byrnesz/babyakja.github.io/_posts/2018-11-23-Nasa-dataviz.md

 ![Time in Space Box Plots](https://raw.githubusercontent.com/babyakja/babyakja.github.io/master/assets/img/posts/nasa_time_year_sns.png)

-As expected, the early years of the space program had astronauts with relatively shorter times spent in space, but this was marked by the Apollo Program and missions to the Moon.
+As expected, the early years of the space program had astronauts with relatively shorter times spent in space, but this was marked by the Apollo Program and missions to the Moon rather than orbits associated with the Space Station program that was later to come.

-I was interested in the astronaut from who appears to have been an early pioneer in length of time spent in space from the 1978 Selection Group.
+I was also interested in the astronaut from who appears to have been an early pioneer in length of time spent in space from the 1978 Selection Group.
 Here is what I found:

 - Shannon Lucid was part of the first selection group that included females in 1978.
 One of her many achievements includes her fifth spaceflight in 1996 when she spent __188 days in space__.
 - Shannon Lucid later served as the Chief Scientist of NASA.

 #### Time in Space By Service

-I was also interested to see if military service members or civilians spent more time in space.
+I was also curious to see if military service members or civilians spent more time in space.
 My initial assumption is that military background would be more dominant in this area due to prior experience and also being the slight majority in astronaut background.

 ![Age Distribution by Service](https://raw.githubusercontent.com/babyakja/babyakja.github.io/master/assets/img/posts/nasa_time_service_sns.png)